fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Let's start from the basics.
 Ilari wants to be able to keep track of his experiences on his flight journeys.

-He wants to be able to save <i>diary entries</i>, which contain:
+He wants to be able to save *diary entries*, which contain:

 - The date of the entry
-- Weather conditions (good, windy, rainy or stormy)
+- Weather conditions (sunny, windy, cloudy, rainy or stormy)
-- Visibility (good, ok or poor)
+- Visibility (great, good, ok or poor)
 - Free text detailing the experience

 We have obtained some sample data, which we will use as a base to build on.